tick4441/tick4441.github.io/README.md

 # tick4441.github.io
 if you are here you are on the wrong page!
-Please enter "index.html" at the end of this url.
+Please enter "index.html" at the end of this url. if you are on index.html, then the site may be updating so wait a couple of seconds and refresh. if all else fails, That means the server is down for maintenance and you can go to "tick4441.github.io/tempbot.html" for a temporary chatbot until the other bot is back up. you can check back periodically on the main index.html site to see if it is back up.